Find out more about e-petitions

 An e-petition will stay open on the e-petitions website for six months.
 The Petitions Committee will be able to decide to do any of the following with a petition:

 - ask for more information in writing—from petitioners, the government, or other relevant people or organisations

 - ask for more information in person—from petitioners, the government, or other relevant people or organisations.
 This might be in Parliament or somewhere else in the UK

 - write to the government or another public body to press for action on a petition

 - ask another parliamentary committee to look into the topic raised by a petition

 - put forward petitions for debate

-The Petitions Committee will not be able to take action on every petition: it will need to use its judgement about which petitions to consider, and what action is appropriate for each one.
+The Petitions Committee will not be able to take action on every petition.
+The Committee will use its judgement about which petitions to consider and what action is appropriate for each one.

 How will petitions be put forward for debate?

 The Petitions Committee can recommend that petitions be debated in Westminster Hall.
 If the Petitions Committee decides that a petition should be debated in the main House of Commons Chamber, it would take that request to the Backbench Business Committee.